thehonorguard/mkdocs/docs/RoleGuide/medic copy.md

 # Medic

 This guide is written primarily for new medics, but should have enough info for even experienced medics to learn something.
-We understand many of this will not be carried out when the first bullets start flying, but try to keep any of it in the back of your head.
+I understand many of this will not be carried out when the first bullets start flying, but try to keep any of it in the back of your head.

 ## Safety

-Before providing any medical assistance, one should always care about the safety for yourself first.
+Before providing any medical assistance one should always care about the safety for yourself first.

 **This is one of the first and most important rule for any first responder in any field.**

 You cannot help anyone if you're shot yourself; this means that you might also need to deal with the threat first, and provide medical assistance later.
 Medical assistance should only be provided in a relatively safe spot; this means getting some hard cover between yourself and your enemy.
 Think of your environment like walls, hills and rocks but there is  also cover that you can create: think of vehicles and trenches.
-If there is no hard cover available nearby you can also use smokes grenades & bushes for concealment.
+If there is no hard cover available nearby you can also use smokes grenades & bushes.

 *If all above is not possible, contact your squad leader/team leader.*

 In order to remain in a safe position you are also going to need covering fire.
 Ask your battle mates for general support and cover.
-We've seen countless scenarios where someone is shot and everyone rushes over to become a medic.
+I've seen countless scenarios where someone is shot and everyone rushes over to become a medic.
 Your job as a medic is to send them away as fast as possible and let them cover your position.

 ![](../assets/images/medsafety.png)